 7. Sleep

-Adequate rest is paramount for the body to repair and strengthen itself after a demanding cycling session.
+Adequate rest is key for the body to repair and strengthen itself after a demanding cycling session.

 Sleep, often underestimated, is a critical component of the recovery process.